tess-jl/aws-developer-course/notes/3_AWS_Fundamentals.md

 * that can build custom AMI to enhance OS

 * EC2 instances are billed by the second and can be easily created and thrown away--> welcome to the cloud

+___

+IAM Users are defined on a global basis! but security groups are per region!

+EC2 compute only paying when running

+CIDR Block = IPv6 related